Igino Giordani: Focolare

 After the death of this wife, and with the consent of his children, he lived the last seven years of his life in a "Focolare" community at Rocca di Papa.

 His work and his ideals are perpetuated by many associations that are named in his honor.

-His cause for canonization is currently being promoted and his cause was completed in its Diocesan phase on 27 September 2009.
+His cause for beatification is currently being promoted and his cause was completed in its Diocesan phase on 27 September 2009.
+The postulator of the cause is Waldery Hilgeman.